ava-labs/avalanche-docs/docs/subnets/create-a-simple-rust-vm.md

 ## Introduction

-The avalanche Rust SDK is a developer toolkit composed of power building and primitive types.
-This tutorial will walk you through the creation of a simple Vm known as the [TimestampVm](https://github.com/ava-labs/timestampvm-rs) using the SDK.
-Each block in the TimestampVM's blockchain contains a strictly increasing timestamp when the block was created and a 32-byte payload of data.
+The Avalanche Rust SDK is a developer toolkit composed of power building and primitive types.
+This tutorial will walk you through the creation of a simple VM known as the [TimestampVM](https://github.com/ava-labs/timestampvm-rs) using the SDK.
+Each block in the TimestampVM's blockchain contains a monotonically increasing timestamp when the block was created and a 32-byte payload of data.

 ## Prerequisites